 If you have any questions about student finance, feel free to contact us using the live chat below and we’ll point you in the right direction.

 You won't need to apply for student finance just yet (that's week 24 if you fancy a sneak peek).
 But it's good to get some information before you have to.

 Tuition fee loans

 While this is probably the biggest cost, don’t worry.
 You don’t have to pay your tuition fees upfront.
-There are tuition fee loans available which you don’t have to repay until you’ve finished your degree and you are earning more than £25,000 a year (this is the new threshold from April 2018).
+There are tuition fee loans available which you don’t have to repay until you’ve finished your degree and you are earning more than the amount specified in your loan prepayment plan.
 To pay it back the Student Loans Company will take a small percentage out of your salary every month.

 The tuition fee loan is paid directly to the university, so once you’ve sorted it all out, you can just sit back and enjoy your course.